stahta01/wxCode_components/trunk/wxCode/components/wxcurl/ReadMe.txt

        events should be sent but rather the wxCURL_SEND_PROGRESS/BEGIN/END_EVENTS symbols which allow users to write more readable code
      - doxyfied the documentation of wxCURL
+     - splitted wxCurlProgressEvent into wxCurlDownloadEvent and wxCurlUploadEvent classes and added more getters GUI-oriented (e.g. GetHumanReadableSpeed, GetEstimatedTime, etc)
+     - added a wxCurlDownloadThread and a wxCurlUploadThread to ease non-blocking downloads/uploads

  Authors' info
  -------------